Knowledge Base

 6. If a domain needs to be provided, you will be prompted to type in your domain name.
 Enter the domain name in both fields, then click Continue.

-Note: The domain name is the specific hostname used for the secure section of your website and the specific name to which your SSL certificate will be issued.
-To configure your SSL Certificate with a subdomain other than www, type over the www with your desired subdomain.
+Important: The domain name is the specific hostname used for the secure section of your website and the specific name to which your SSL certificate will be issued.
+To configure your SSL certificate with a subdomain other than www, type over the www with your desired subdomain.
 You must ensure that the domain name is accurate.
 If not, your website visitors will receive an error indicating that your certificate does not match the domain name.
 Providing an inaccurate name may require that you repeat the order process.

 7. If the website is hosted by Network Solutions, a Certificate Signing Request (CSR) will be generated and submitted for you.

 • If the website is not hosted with Network Solutions, you will need to generate a CSR.
-A CSR is the unique identifier from which your SSL Certificate is created for your website.
+A CSR is the unique identifier from which your SSL certificate is created for your website.
 It is generated from the software platform used by your website.
 Contact your Web hosting network administrator and ask them to generate a CSR for you.

 • Enter the CSR generated and click Continue.